Southern California Sellers Closing Costs that the seller would pay at the close of escrow when they sell their home.

 Demand Fee – your bank that has your loan now may charge a fee for documents so your loan can be paid off through the sale in escrow.

-Real Estate Commissions – a good agent can help you get the highest price that the market will bear for your home.
+- Real Estate Commissions – a good agent can help you get the highest price that the market will bear for your home.
+Percentage is negotiated with the seller when the listing is taken or with the buyer before showing them real estate for sale.

 - Termite Work – in California, there are two sections to the Termite Report; Section 1 covers the infestation of termites, and Section 2 covers future items that may happen.
 The best thing to do is get a termite inspection report of your home when you first get it listed for sale so you know what your costs will be.
 However, you are under no obligation to do the termite work.